ddavisj/plantsnthings/readme.md

 # Node Modules

 -  cookie-session 1.4.0 -
-   Allows us to store session cookies
+   Allows storing of session cookies
 -  express-validator 6.12.1 -
-   A set of express.js middlewares that wraps validator and sanitizer functions
+   A set of express.js middleware that wraps validator and sanitizer functions
 -  multer 1.4.3 -
-   Parses input fields and allows for the upload of images
+   Parses input fields and allows for file and image uploads
 -  nodemon 2.0.12 -
-   A module that watches for changes made to files in a project, and restarts as necessary
+   Watches for changes made to files in a project, and restarts as necessary

 # Main Folders

-Public: Holds all files that the project needs to be loaded and available to the public, eg. css files, image banners, logos etc.
+Public: Holds all public, non-JS, files and images that the project needs, eg. css files, banners, logos etc.

 Repositories: The server.
-Repositories exist for each of the data record types to be stored, eg. products, users and carts.
+Separate repositories exist for each of the data records, eg. products, users and carts.

 Routes: Files created for each of the different sets of urls required.
-These routes set how these urls work, and what templates and views each different endpoint/url loads.
+Routes set out how these urls work, what templates and views are loaded.

-Templates: Two html templates have been created for this project - one for the front-end user pages, and another for the admin control panel.
-These provide the basic html required by each set of pages.
+Templates: Two html templates have been created for this project - one for front-end user pages, and another for the admin panel.
+Templates provide the basic html required by each set of pages.

 Views: These are loaded for specific routes as required.
 Template strings allow the insertion of dynamic content for each view.